 The group of women, who were selected from more than 50 competition entries, will be supported by regular training rides with HSBC UK Breeze and skills training with Welsh Cycling coaches to prepare them for the challenge, before joining forces with 16,000 cycling enthusiasts on Sunday 9 July.

-With training already underway we are looking forward to following the journey of Team Breeze, as they break down barriers and remove stereotypes preparing for Velothon Wales.
+With training already underway we are looking forward to following the journey of the 17 riders, as they break down barriers and remove stereotypes preparing for Velothon Wales.

 Alex George, west Wales